amber-lang/amber-docs/docs/0.6.0-alpha/basic_syntax/functions.md

 ## Status Code {#status}

 Status code contains information about latest failing function or a command that was run.
-Accessing status is as simple as using `status` keyword.
+Accessing status is as simple as calling `status()` function.

 ```ab
 fun safeDivision(a: Num, b: Num): Num {